Applicant guidelines - Vice-Chancellor's Awards for Community Engagement and Service

 The Vice-Chancellor’s Award for Community Service

 USQ is embedded in and enjoys close ties with its communities, and as such USQ employees are an integral part of these communities and serve their community in a wide range of ways.
-The annual Awards for Community Service seek to recognize employees who have made outstanding contributions to the community.
+The annual Awards for Community Service seek to recognise employees who have made outstanding contributions (outside of their normal USQ employment requirements) to the community.

 The selection criteria include one or more of the following:

-- extending the University’s core values through service to the community
+- extending the University’s core values through independent service to the community

 - demonstrated community service or contribution over a sustained period of time that has had a significant community benefit